 Tracy Arm was our first "destination" on this cruise.
 We had steamed motored overnight up between Vancouver Island and the myriad of islands separating it from the mainland, across the open water to the inside passage and spent a day and a night getting north of Prince Rupert and into American waters.

-There are so many choices of activities and people tend to gravitate to what interests them so it never seems as crowded as one expects with so many people on board.
+There are so many choices of activities and people tend to gravitate to what interests them so it never seems as crowded as one expects it to be with so many people on board.

 Our cabin was about as low as you could go in the passenger area of the ship and toward the back.
 We settled into a routine of up early and walk the length of the ship and climb ten floors to the spa exercise room, weigh ourselves and go back down a few decks and walk the length of the ship the other direction and hit the informal dining room.
 While Juanita went for our coffees I would go and order our custom omelettes and watch them made with the chosen ingredients, mine with egg beaters, hers with eggs.
 After that we always seemed to have something to do whether from sight seeing on shore to trivia contests on board.